 Having a home office brings to the table a couple of interesting benefits with virtually non-existent commuting costs being just a cherry on the top of this cake.
 But nothing in this world is ideal, and a home office is no different.
 In this case, the biggest obstacle we are facing are high maintenance and upkeep costs that are, otherwise, the burden of the employer.

-Still, if the home office is your long-term business arrangement, these problems can be mitigated with a couple of simple upgrades.
+Still, if the home office is your long-term arrangement, these problems can be mitigated with a couple of simple upgrades.
 Let’s take a look at them.

 Work on the layout